 BASCOMB: I am.
 What gave it away?
 [LAUGHS]

 BASCOMB: Aida has a kind face and an affectionate manner.

 NAVARRO: I love the gleaners.
-They come and bring fresh vegetables from their garden.
-And I give them out here in the pantry to the community and everybody loves it.
+OK, they come and bring the fresh vegetables from their garden, and I give them out here in the pantry to the community and everybody loves it.